 Novotel London Greenwich

 Plan a stay in Greenwich, the perfect choice for a fun-filled weekend in London.
-The 4-star Novotel London Greenwich offers eight wheelchair-friendly rooms with accessible ensuite facilities, including a low-level bath, adjustable shower and wall-mounted grab rails.
-There is also one adjoining room available for carers, and registered assistance dogs are welcome.
-If you’re travelling to London by car, the hotel has three designated Blue Badge bays available in the underground car park.
-Documents can be requested in braille and large print format, and a wide range of auxiliary aids can also be booked in advance.
+The four-star Novotel London Greenwich offers eight wheelchair-friendly rooms with accessible en-suite facilities, including a low-level bath, adjustable shower and wall-mounted grab rails.
+One adjoining room is available for carers, and registered assistance dogs are welcome.
+If you’re travelling to London by car, the hotel has three designated Blue Badge bays in the underground car park.
+Documents can be requested in braille and large-print format, and a wide range of auxiliary aids can also be booked in advance.

 Hotel Ibis London City